Isotropisation of Quadratic Gravity: Scalar and Tensor Components: The field equations

 where $|$ is the covariant derivative with respect to the background metric $g_{ab}^{(B)}$ and $\nabla_{a}=;a$ is the covariant derivative with respect to $g_{ab}$.
-The tensors which appear in Eqs. \eqref{tensor E}, \eqref{tensor H1}-\eqref{tensor G} can be expanded in powers of $\varepsilon$ to first order, namely
+The tensors that appear in eqs. (\ref{tensor E})-(\ref{tensor G}) can be expanded in powers of $\varepsilon$, and to first order became equal to